vinceimbat/vinceimbat/content/thoughts/basic camera knowledge.md

 sr-interval: 28
 sr-ease: 250
 ---
+# Set primary settings

-Set your default auto focus mode to "One Shot" or "Single Shot."
+- Set your default auto focus mode to "One Shot" or "Single Shot."

-Set your metering mode to "Evaluative."
+- Set your metering mode to "Evaluative."

+# Begin in Program (P) Mode

-When you want to focus on sharpening your eye, just use Program (P) mode.
+As a beginner, concentrate on composition (sharpening your eye).
+Just use Program (P) mode for now.

+Set ISO first.
+- 100 for good outdoor light
+- 200 or 400 for lower lighting conditions
+- 800 or higher for dim conditions or action

+Practice composition.
+Use exposure compensation if necessary.

+# Graduate to Aperture Priority (AV) Mode

 Be in Aperture Priority mode.